prycey77/CV/README.md

 Part of becoming a professional bass player is learning to practice effectively: that is, to understand and solve problems in an efficient manner, with rigorous attention to detail.

+#### Team player

+I believe bieng a good team player is more important than expertise.
+During my career as a musician and my time at Makers I learned the value of following Agile practices while maintaining good humor - even in high pressured situations.

 #### Leadership

 I have often been hired as the principal bass player of a section of upto 8 - Having to quickly make creative decisions and then communicate those with the other musicians.

 ## Education

-#### Makers Academy (September to November 2020)
+#### Makers Academy (September to November 2020) (Remote)

 Full-time software development course focusing on:
 - Object-Oriented Programming, Test Driven Development, Model View Controller design patterns, SOLID principles